The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 - Heat tolerant and does not release toxic fumes.
 Stir fry uses a quick blast of high heat with minimal oil.
 Carbon steel is perfect for this as it can withstand high temperatures up to 750°F. Other materials will emit toxic fumes when approaching 500°F. Carbon steel is, therefore, safer to use in stir fry cooking.

 - It is naturally non-stick cookware.
-So you use less oil for cooking and also less oil needed to prevent food from sticking to cookware.
+So you use less oil for cooking and also little oil needed to prevent food from sticking to cookware.
 It will ‘season’ and be naturally non-stick as you continue to use them.

 - Added flavor.
 Once the carbon steel wok is seasoned, the stir-fries get a unique smoky, sweet essence that you don't get with the non-stick, aluminum, or stainless steel woks.